bqtran/react-sidebar-v2/README.md

 }

 ```
-Note: Due to MapLibre's class component architecture, the `Map` component needs exist/be passed to `MapLibreSidebar`, and position values follow MapLibre's naming convention ('top-left' for Left, 'top-right' for Right).
+Note: Due to MapLibre's class component architecture, the `Map` component needs to exist/be passed to `MapLibreSidebar`, and position values follow MapLibre's naming convention ('top-left' for Left, 'top-right' for Right).
 ## API
 ### [ReactLeafletSidebar / MapLibreSidebar] Component Properties
 - `sbRef`: _React.Ref_ - Sidebar Reference (for title/content component reference)